riotschoolacc/MSM-Server-Tools/README.md

 ------
 To be able to do any ingame (*after loading screen*) requests you have to go through the Loading Screen requests (for some reason, or else it yields on requests that aren't in the Loading Screen).

 So, you can automatically do it without the hassle of manually typing all the request commands by clicking Loading Screen!
-You are given the option to download all responses into a folder if you want.
-Afterwards, you can do all requests.
+You are given the option to download all responses into a folder if you would like.

+Afterwards, you can do any request.

 Requests
 ------
 My Singing Monsters uses [Smartfox2x](https://www.smartfoxserver.com/products/sfs2x) as their Client-Server structure, which allows for easy request sending and responding.

-In MSM Server Tools, after you [Login](#login) you are given 4 new elements to play with:
+In MSM Server Tools, after you [Login](#login) you are given 5 new elements to play with:

 * Request Name (You can find a list of all requests MSM requests and retrieves [here](https://github.com/riotschoolacc/MSM-Server-Tools/blob/main/requests.md)